Salter Point Residence

 Summary

-An open plan Living, Kitchen and Dining space is central to the long axis, featuring both North and South openings for excellent solar optimization and cross ventilation.
-The ceiling is modelled into a series of ‘coffers’ to This space further acts as a central node, with two wings flanking – the Master Suite and the Kids Bedrooms.
-This ensures the house reacts realistically to the needs of its teenage occupants, and that of the parents, providing them with their own private space, external entries and acoustic and air conditioning compartmentalization, whilst coming together as a family in the centre.
+The central open plan living space, with its series of coffered ceilings defining spaces under, create a central node for the family.
+Flaking this space – the Master Suite to one side and the kid’s bedrooms.
+This ensures the house reacts realistically to the needs of its adult occupants, and that of the parents, providing them with their own private space, external entries and acoustic and air conditioning compartmentalization, whilst ensuring a beautiful communal space.

 The brief maintains on site existing pool (reconditioned) and a large Jacaranda tree and established front landscaping – items which could (and should) not be reasonably replaced and provide an ‘established’ feeling to a new home.